SAS Monthly Speakers Fall 2020-Spring 2021

 Back by popular demand after they spoke last fall, they are Florida-based national champion birders who among many other things run the SW Florida Bird Alert Facebook group.

-November 9, 2020 — Saving Land and Water Forever (If you were unable to join us for this webinar, you may view it on YouTube by clicking here.)
+November 9, 2020 — Saving Land and Water Forever (VIEW on YouTube by clicking here.)

 Speaker: Lee Ann Rodriguez, Director of Philanthropy, Conservation Foundation of the Gulf Coast.